turingschool/curriculum-site/module1/lessons/git_for_pairs.md

 * Add collaborator on github

 * Check out new branch (`git checkout -b new_feature`)
-* Changes the existing file (the name of the class and some of the attributes - don't change the filename)
+* Change the existing file (the name of the class and some of the attributes - don't change the filename)
-* Commits and pushes to branch
+* Commit and push to branch
   - `git status`
   - `git add filename.rb`
   - `git status`